Surviving Summer in Death Valley

 The sidewinder may be one intruder the kangaroo rat is trying to keep out of its den.
 This small rattlesnake is best known for its odd looping motion as it travels, but it, too, is well adapted to the extremes of Death Valley's climate.
 Like the kangaroo rat, the sidewinder does not need to drink water.

 All the moisture it requires comes from the juicy animals it eats.
 The sidewinder is also nocturnal and spends the hot days in underground dens.
 Rather than digging its own burrow, it simply moves into one previously occupied by the unlucky rodent it ate for dinner.
 Like all reptiles, the sidewinder is cold-blooded (ectothermic).
 Warm-blooded (endothermlc) animals such as kangaroo rats and humans metabolize body heat from food, but ectothermic animals must absorb heat from their environment.
-Deserts have lots of heat, but little food, so ectothermic animals such as reptiles are excellent as desert dwellers.
+Deserts have lots of heat, but little food, so ectothermic animals such as reptiles make excellent desert dwellers.

 The tiny pupfish found in Salt Creek on Death Valley's arid floor are also ectothermic, yet they cannot escape the high temperatures of solar-heated pools.
 Pupfish are among the most heat tolerant of all fishes.
 They have been known to survive in water temperatures of 112 degrees F.